faegheh8114/advanced_chatbot/README.md

 - [ ] Swap rule-based matching for an embeddings-based intent classifier
 - [ ] Deploy to Render/Railway with a live demo link

+## Why I built this

+I built this project to get hands-on with Flask and understand how a chatbot actually decides what to say — not just calling an API, but writing the matching logic myself.
+The first version only matched exact substrings, so I went back and added token-overlap and fuzzy-string scoring to handle typos and reworded questions.
+I also learned the hard way why templates/static folders matter in Flask (my first version silently failed to find the HTML file), and picked up the basics of deploying a Python app to production with Gunicorn on Render.

+Next, I'd like to add multi-language support and swap the rule-based matching for a small embeddings-based classifier.

 ## 📄 License

 This project is open source and available for learning and portfolio purposes.